node-saml/passport-saml/README.md

   * `additionalLogoutParams`: dictionary of additional query params to add to 'logout' requests
   * `logoutCallbackUrl`: The value with which to populate the `Location` attribute in the `SingleLogoutService` elements in the generated service provider metadata.
  * **Suomi.fi Additions**
-  * `suomifiAdditions`: contains (debug) flags which can be used to turn off certain suomi.fi specific SAML (login) response checks / policy enforcements
+  * `suomifiAdditions`: contains (debug) flags which can be used to turn off certain suomi.fi specific SAML (login) response checks / policy enforcements / configurations.

 ### Suomi.fi Additions